 ADA Compliant Braille Signs

-Signs Now provides ADA Compliant Braille Signs to customers in the United States, Canada and the United Kingdom.
+Signs Now New Hampshire provides ADA Compliant Braille Signs to Pelham, New Hampshire and surrounding areas..

 Adhere to Regulations with ADA Signs, Including Custom Solutions to Enhance Your Branding

 Sometimes termed handicap signs, hospital signs or tactile braille signs, ADA-compliant signs are required by the Americans with Disabilities Act.
 This law is intended to make buildings accessible to people with visual disabilities.
 About 2.5 million Americans are legally blind, and millions more have limited vision.

 ADA signs have high-contrast, tactile letters and braille for optimal readability.
 Strict rules cover the design of Americans With Disabilities Act-compliant signs, making it smart to work with an experienced resource like Signs Now New Hampshire.

 For example, our ADA braille signage design solutions encompass:

 - Contrast, e.g., dark characters over a light background, or light characters over a dark background

 - Braille style, e.g., rounded instead of square

 Our expertise in ADA signage extends beyond design.
 Rely on Signs Now New Hampshire, too, for help with federally mandated ADA sign placement locations and sign mounting heights.